-For those with career interests in psychology and criminal justice, the occupational outlook is promising.
-Data from the Bureau of Labor Statistics (BLS) shows that professions in psychology are growing at a rate of 14 percent, which is much faster than the national average.
-In other words, the BLS estimates 26,100 new psychology positions will be needed between 2018 and 2028 (BLS 2019).
+The occupational outlook is promising for those with career interests in psychology and criminal justice.
+Data from the Bureau of Labor Statistics (BLS) shows that professions in psychology are growing at a rate of 6 percent between 2021 and 2031, which is faster than the national average (5 percent).
+In other words, the BLS estimates that 11,300 new psychology positions will be needed between 2021 and 2031 (BLS 2022).

-The BLS also shows that the median annual salary for psychologists is $80,370 (BLS 2019).
-While the BLS doesn’t keep specific statistics for forensic psychologists, PayScale.com, an aggregator of self-reported salary data, shows that forensic psychologists earn an average annual salary of $69,514 based on 218 individuals reporting (Payscale.com 2020).
-As is usually the case, salaries depend on several factors, including cost of living in a particular location and years of professional experience.
+The BLS also shows that the median annual salary for psychologists is $81,040 (BLS May 2021).
+While the BLS doesn’t keep specific statistics for forensic psychologists, PayScale.com (2022), an aggregator of self-reported salary data, shows that forensic psychologists earn an average annual salary of $72,828 based on 111 individuals reporting.
+As is usually the case, salaries depend on several factors, including the cost of living in a particular location and years of professional experience.

 To become a practicing forensic psychologist, a doctoral degree such as a PhD or a PsyD is required.
 Licensing requirements for psychologists vary by state, but many states require psychologists to pass the Examination for Professional Practice in Psychology (EPPP) given by the Association of State and Provincial Psychology Boards (ASPPB).
 Forensic psychologists are also recommended to earn board certification in forensic psychology by the American Board of Professional Psychology (ABPP).